ke-zhang-rd/krystal/docs/source/descriptor.rst

 What is descriptor
 ------------------

-Descriptor is a instance of certain class with specific methods.
+Descriptor is a instance of class with certain methods.
 There are two kind of descriptor.

 * non-data descriptor: Only ``__get__`` is defined in class.
 * data descriptor: ``__get__`` and one of ``__set__`` or ``__del__`` is defined in class.